Summer Student Program

 Separately, though, the two student groups devised their own entertainment.
 College interns held parties, rode horses and bicycled.
 Most significantly, they developed a tradition of student versus staff softball games.
 High school students began the annual trip to Mount Katahdin.

 More than 80 years later, summer students are still planning extracurricular adventures and making discoveries in the laboratory.
 Though changes have arisen in funding, the two student groups are united, and the lab facilities are much different, including campuses in Maine, California, and Connecticut.
 C.C.
-Little's vision for young, independent researchers maximizing their potential still lives on.
+Little's vision for young, independent researchers maximizing their potential is thriving.